karolis-KK/qnqpublic/README.md

 # QuantumQuoin QNQ

-Crypto project | Made with Tailwind CSS
+Crypto project | Made with Tailwind CSS and JavaScript

 Lmk for src